22Neves/devsite-docs/guides/order/online-payments/notifications.en.md

 The **waiting time** for confirmation of receipt of notifications is **22 seconds**.
 If this confirmation is not sent, the system will understand that the notification was not received and will **retry sending every 15 minutes** until a response is received.
 After the third attempt, the interval will be extended, but the attempts will continue.

 After responding to the notification and confirming its receipt, you can obtain the complete information of the notified resource by making a **GET**  request to the [/v1/orders/{id}](/developers/en/reference/order/online-payments/get-order/get) endpoint.

-> NOTE
->
-> Nota
->
-> You can check the events triggered on a specific integration, check its status, and obtain detailed information about these events through the Notifications Dashboard.
-See more information in our [documentation](/developers/en/docs/your-integrations/notifications/webhooks#bookmark_panel_de_notificaciones).